Hard Margin SVM Explained: Theory and Derivation

 \end{align}

-Now, let’s organize the above equation a little more.
+Now, let’s simplify the above equation a bit more.

 \begin{align*}